 While deep beliefs determine our lives, few of us examine them.
 And so we live lives of confusion and desperation, wondering what happened as we aimlessly drift along in the current of convictions inflicted upon us by an unthinking world.

 What is the controlling reality we live in?
 Is it the pejorative comments made by insensitive people?
 Or is it the hopeful reality Christ claims is true?
-“Men willingly believe what they wish” (Julius Caesar); let’s make that choice while conscious.
+“Men willingly believe what they wish” (Julius Caesar); let’s think about what we believe while we are still conscious.

 Many believers grasp sound doctrine in their heads, but their lives are filled with fear, anxiety, and despair.
 It’s due to unexamined beliefs of the heart.
 In our heads we believe God loves us, yet we live lives of quiet desperation, hoping God won’t be too angry, and hoping others won’t see the real us.

-I write Beliefs of the Heart to help us Discover the unexplored convictions that drive us, and to Recover deep truths in the heart.
+I write Beliefs of the Heart to help us Discover the unexplored convictions that drive us, and to Recover deep truths about God in our hearts.

-The stories I tell are all true but details have been changed:
+The stories I tell are all true, but sometimes the details have been changed:

 - If I say I talked with a “man,” it may be a woman;